 For further information concerning the conduct of this phase of the investigations, hearing procedures, and rules of general application, consult the Commission's Rules of Practice and Procedure, part 201, subparts A through E (19 CFR part 201), and part 207, subparts A and C (19 CFR part 207).

 FOR FURTHER INFORMATION CONTACT:

-Doug Corkran (202-205-3057), Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
+Keysha Martinez (202-205-2136), Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
 Hearing-impaired persons can obtain information on this matter by contacting the Commission's TDD terminal on 202-205-1810.
 Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.
-General information concerning the Commission may also be obtained by accessing its internet server (http://www.usitc.gov).
-The public record of Investigation Nos.
-701-TA-482-484 and 731-TA-1191-1194 (Final) may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov.
+General information concerning the Commission may also be obtained by accessing its Internet server (http://www.usitc.gov).
+The public record for these investigations may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov..

-In accordance with sections 201.16(c) and 207.3 of the Commission's rules, each document filed by a party to the investigation must be served on all other parties to the investigation (as identified by either the public or BPI service list), and a certificate of service must be timely filed.
+In accordance with sections 201.16(c) and 207.3 of the Commission's rules, each document filed by a party to the investigations must be served on all other parties to the investigations (as identified by either the public or BPI service list), and a certificate of service must be timely filed.
 The Secretary will not accept a document for filing without a certificate of service.

 By order of the Commission.

 Hearings and Meetings Coordinator.